A Desert Retreat FOR ROCKY LAFLEUR

 Kneedler Fauchère will email winners directly using the email provided by the entrant when they registered.

-- COMPETITION DATES: Eligible students must submit their completed package before the deadline of midnight (PST) on September 9th, 2022
+1. COMPETITION DATES: Eligible students must submit their completed package before the deadline of 11:00 PM (Pacific) on Monday, August 31, 2026.

-- PRIZES: Kneedler Fauchère will award four prizes in the amount of $4000 each to the entrants determined by the judges to have the best submissions.
+4. COMPETITION PRIZES: Kneedler Fauchère will award three prizes in the amount of $5000 each to the entrants determined by the judges to have the best submissions.
 Winners of the Competition prizes may be featured in the Kneedler Fauchère website and other social media and internet platforms and/or digital and print collateral as determined by Kneedler Fauchère.
-Prizes may be paid by check or electronic transfer to the individual winner or to UCLA Extension.
+Prizes may be paid by check or electronic transfer to the individual winner.
 Prizes are non-transferable.
 Receipt of a prize is conditioned on compliance of all requirements described in these rules.

 In accepting a prize, the participant agrees to participate in reasonable publicity and public relations activity at Kneedler Fauchère’s request.
 Such public relations activities may include conducting in person interviews, virtual or phone interviews, and making public statements.
 The participant agrees that Kneedler Fauchère may use the participant’s name, photo, and likeness in its marketing and public relations activities.